10 Wildflowers That Do Well in Home Gardens

 Helenium (Helenium autumnale) once went by the unfortunate name of sneezeweed.
-It's not a weed and it’s not apt to prompt a sneezing fit.
-But it does bloom in late summer, when other allergy-producing plants are wreaking havoc with our sinuses—hence the name.
+The name didn’t stick, mostly because the plant is not a weed and it’s not about to prompt a sneezing fit.
+But it does bloom in late summer, when other allergy-producing plants are wreaking havoc with our sinuses—hence the old name.
 The daisylike flowers come in a range of autumnal hues, ranging from bright yellow to copper to orange-red.
 Helenium is easy to grow, but may need dividing every few years to stay vigorous.
 (Hey, free plants!)
 Hardy in Zones 3-8.

 Coreopsis, also called tickseed, is a long-blooming perennial wildflower for dry, lean soils.
 Keep it deadheaded and it will bloom all summer.
 The most popular species for home gardens are threadleaf coreopsis (C. verticillata), which has small blooms and attractive, deeply cut foliage, and lanceleaf (Coreopsis lanceolata), which has larger flowers atop upright stems.
 Most have yellow flowers, some are bicolored.
-Coreopsis has the added benefit of being deer resistant and bee friendly.
-See more bee-friendly plants.
-Threadleaf if hardy in Zones 5-9, lanceleaf in Zones 4-9.
+Coreopsis has the added benefit of being deer resistant and bee-friendly.
+Threadleaf is hardy in Zones 5-9, lanceleaf in Zones 4-9.

 Purple coneflower (Echinacea purpurea) isn’t always purple.
 In the last decade or so, plant breeders have released a number of other colors including white, yellow, red and orange.
 All have one thing in common with the species: they’re dependable late-season perennials.
 Some cultivars are compact, others are taller, so there’s an Echinacea for just about any spot.
 Better yet, it’s deer and drought resistant.
-Learn more about growing plants with less water.
 Hardy in Zones 3-8.